eniarchou/fabric_led_diffuser.ldt/README.md

   The LDT file represents the experimentally measured angular emission of a textile-covered LED.
 It quantifies how the fabric diffuser redistributes the emitted optical power across angles, allowing researchers and engineers to model wearable LED transmitters in OCC systems.

 - **Content:**
   The file contains angular-resolved intensity values for the combined RGB channels of the LED.
-Each entry corresponds to a specific horizontal angle in the range \([-90^\circ, 90^\circ]\), with intensity normalized to the maximum measured value.
+Each entry corresponds to a specific horizontal angle in the range, with intensity normalized to the maximum measured value.

 - **Format:**
   - Standard LDT format compatible with lighting simulation and ray-tracing tools.